Great founders consciously create a board with the right balance and diversity of character and capability.

 ● Character: Their character and how they are likely to get on with the other board members.
 You are going to spend some intense times with each other and so there needs to be sufficient chemistry, trust and respect.
 You should reference them thoroughly by speaking to other CEOs whose boards they have sat on or currently sit on.

 ● Bandwidth: The venture capital model is to deploy their capital across many companies, which often results in investor directors being spread very thinly across the portfolio.
-You should find out how many boards they are already on.
-They will sometimes need them to be around for quick decisions and you want them to have the time to think and reflect about your company’s challenges and opportunities.
+You should find out how many boards your potential investor director is already on.
+You will sometimes need them to be around for quick decisions and you want them to have the time to think and reflect about your company’s challenges and opportunities.
+That being I would prefer a busy, talented investor director over a less busy less useful one!

 ● Depth of Talent: As your investor director is likely to change at some stage, it is worth digging into the depth of talent within the venture capital firm to see who might be the replacement director.
 Sadly, I have seen replacement investor directors be worse than neutral particularly when you are no longer the golden child of the portfolio.